itaylor1645/project_1/README.md

 - Inflation Data from https://data.bls.gov/cgi-bin/surveymost
 - Interest Rates from https://fred.stlouisfed.org/series/FEDFUNDS

-Analysis:
+## Analysis
 We will compare correlation data and trends for all the investment types mentioned above as well as inflation and interest data.
 By seeing which investments are most closely correlated with inflation, we can see which assets are viewed as inflation hedge.

-Conclusion:
+## Conclusion
 The conclusion is BTC is not the new gold.
 You're going to want to spread out your investments over multiple asset classes.
 Crypto, traditional investments, or commodities like gold and silver can help you mitigate your risk.
 Crypto typically offers high returns with much more volatility and risk.
 Which is why we recommend combining them with more stable assets like gold and silver, which have historically acted as safe assets during economic uncertainty.
 While also monitoring interest rates and CPI trends will give you additional information about economic conditions and allow you to adjust your strategy accordingly.

-  Contributors:
+## Contributors
 - Ian Taylor - $BTC and $ETH data analysis
 - Tony Montgomery - Nasdaq Composite Index/S&P 500 Index data analysis
 - Eric Penn - Inflation and Interest Rate data analysis
 - Mitchell Terry - Gold & Silver Futures data analysis and correlation data for all data sets